Please note that from 1st April 2019 the Lisburn Registration Office located at Lagan Valley Island, Lisburn will move to an Appointment System.

 WHO CAN REGISTER A STILL BIRTH

-The following people may also register the stillbirth:
+The following people may register a stillbirth:

 - the grandmother, grandfather, uncle or aunt of the stillborn child